MystDexter/countries-app/README.md

 - Every component is created to be as reusable.
 I ensured to keep each child components eg Search, sort etc as pure and stateless as possibe.
 While this is a small project, this is to demonstrate that should this become bigger, these components can be reused across different sections of the app.
 A good example of reusablity here is the Filter component being used to filter by region and by areas smaller than Lithuania.

-Interactions and data manipulation handled by parent components in a heirachical manner, with child components only dealing with call backs and rendering.
+- Interactions and data manipulation handled by parent components in a top-down heirachical manner, with child components only dealing with callbacks and rendering.

+- Mobile responsiveness.

-Potential enhancements for this project would include testing Redux for state managemnet
+- Enhancements for this project would include testing and redux for state management.